hive-engine/nitrous/src/app/help/en/glossary.md

 #### Certificate of Deposit (CD):
 A certificate issued by a bank that shows a specified amount of money was deposited.
 The certificate is good for a certain time period at a particular interest rate.
 The end date is known as the maturity date.
 Certificates of Deposit can be in any denomination and can last up to 5 years.

+#### Commitments of Traders (COT):
+Is a weekly market report issued by the Commodity Futures Trading Commission (CFTC) listing the positions held by commercial traders and the “Smart Money.”

+#### Commodity Currency:
+Is a name given to currencies of countries which depend on the export of raw materials like aluminum, copper, oil, etc. for income.

 #### Chief Executive Officer (CEO):
 A title held by the Chairperson of the Board or the President.
 This is usually the person responsible for the activities of the company.